University of Arizona

 - Later on, incorporate additional notes and information or photos, etc., into your notebook on adjacent blank pages

-Conduct in ClassAll participants in this courseprofessors and students alikeshould practice common courtesy, in the classroom as well as in the field.
+Conduct in ClassAll participants in this courseprofessors and students alikeshould practice common courtesy, in the field as well as in the classroom.

 - As always, adhere to the ABOR code of conduct and the UA Code of Academic Integrity.

 - Specifically, no racism, sexism, profanity, or violence in this course, including on the fieldtrips.